FKMTime/docs/docs/development/dev-environment.md

 - Using Docker
 - Running backend and frontend separately

-Clone this repo and navigate into it
+Clone FKMTime repository and navigate into it

 ```bash
 git clone https://github.com/FKMTime/FKMTime
 cd FKMTime